bigsens-iot/bigsens-service-gateway/README.md

 | . | ...             | ...              | ...                   |

 Service identification based on the `Universally Unique IDentifier (UUID)` [RFC4122](https://tools.ietf.org/html/rfc4122) standard.
 Every service contains mandatory metadata like `UUID` and `Service Name`.
 Identification goes during connection between service and `Root Service`, it's called the service announcement with the message `SERVICE_ANNCE`.
 The `SERVICE_ANNCE` is a broadcast message and others services will be notified about announcement.

+## Message model

+All messages can be sent as broadcast, multicast or unicast.
+In the current implementation are two types of messages.

+### Event message
+Several services would like to use event-notification to coordinate their actions, and would like to use messaging to communicate those events.
+This type of message does not generate any response from receiver.
+When a sender service has an event to announce, it will create an event object, wrap it in a message, and send it on a channel.
+The receiver service will receive the `event message`, get the event, and process it.
+Messaging does not change the event notification, just makes sure that the notification gets to the receiver.
+The `event message` can be used for events like announcement or state changing.

+### Command message
+An service needs to invoke functionality provided by other service.
+This type of message is generating a response from receiver.
+There is no specific message type for commands.
+A `command message` is simply a regular message that happens to contain a command.
+The `command message` is a text message containing the command arguments in `json` format, a `command message` is a message with a command stored in it.
+There are two sub-types of command messages.
+* `asyncast` - message with asynchronous response
+* `syncast` - message with synchronous response